I’m a caregiver, how do I take care of myself?

 • Increased risk for substance use

-Caregivers are also more likely to have a chronic illness such as cholesterol and high blood pressure.
+Caregivers are also more likely to have chronic illnesses such as high cholesterol and high blood pressure.
 Additionally, research shows that 46-59% of caregivers are clinically depressed.

 How do I take care of myself?

 Reduce stress.
-We all have everyday stress, but as a caregiver, your stress is not only due to the ongoing situation, but also your perception of it.
-You may feel you had no choice in taking on the added responsibilities and how you have coped with stress in the past will play in a role in your ability to manage your stress levels.
+We all have everyday stress, but as a caregiver, your stress is not only due to the ongoing situation but also your perception of it.
+You may feel you had no choice in taking on the added responsibilities, and how you have coped with stress in the past will play a role in your ability to manage your stress levels.
 There are a few steps you can take to help manage the stress:

 • Identify why you are stressed.
 Is it because you have too much on your plate, relationship issues, the inability to say no, or feeling inadequate in your role?
-Knowing why your stressed will help you determine what you need to change.
+Knowing why you are stressed will help you determine what you need to change.

 • Identify what you can and cannot change.
 Trying to change things that are out of your control, will only increase your stress and anxiety.
 Ask yourself, “What can I change?”
 Even the smallest change can make a difference.